Helping children and young people maximise their potential

 Resources

-The handwriting exercise books
+Handwriting exercise books

-Build children’s writing skills and develop their confidence in written communication with our highlighted writing books!
+Build children’s writing skills and develop their confidence in written communication with our highlighted writing books.

-As a paediatric occupational therapist for 29 years, many children who come to me struggle with handwriting.
-I created these unique books so that children learn how to size and orientate letters appropriately.
-They feature a shaded band, the height of which is exactly half that of the distance between each line, encouraging children to keep lowercase letters within the band and uppercase letters within the two lines.
-Children no longer have to cope with confusing lines in standard ‘handwriting books’ and our A4 books can be cut down to a traditional handwriting practice book size or used as an integrated handwriting and writing book.
-By better facilitating the integration of ‘best’ handwriting into every day use, with each page children develop essential writing skills while enjoying the satisfaction of seeing their progress in real-time.
+Children no longer have to cope with confusing lines in standard ‘handwriting books’.
+Our A4 books can be cut down to a traditional handwriting practice book size or used as an integrated handwriting and writing book.
+By better facilitating the integration of ‘best’ handwriting into everyday use, with each page, children develop essential writing skills while enjoying the satisfaction of seeing their progress in real-time.

 We have two styles of book.
-Our Stage 1 book, has been design specifically for children in Years 1 and 2.
+Our Stage 1 book, has been designed specifically for children in Years 1 and 2.
 Our Stage 2 book has a narrower space between lines than the Stage 1 book and is designed for children in Years 2 and above.

 “The highlighted writing books have been a lifesaver in the classroom for correcting and maintaining neat and well-presented handwriting."
 Harriet, Form 2, Tetherdown Primary School